AndrewCrossan1/candyshop/README.md

 A Django REST Framework API made to be used with the frontend application 'CandyShop'

 ## Purpose
-The purpose of this repository is to serve as a backend for my concept application CandyShop
+The purpose of this repository is to serve as a backend for my concept application CandyShop, providing it with serialized JSON containing products, categories, discounts, user accounts, orders and more.

 <hr>